dan-v/rattlesnakeos-stack/README.md

 ```

 ## First Time Setup After Deployment
-* Setup email notifications for builds. <i>Note: you may miss some of the first notifications as the build may have kicked off already and sent notifications before email notifications were configured.</i>
+* Setup email notifications for builds. <i>Note: you may miss some of the first notifications as an EC2 instance should have immediately launched after setting up initial stack and it may send notifications before you are subscribed to them.
+If you chose advanced encrypted keys option the launched instance may timeout waiting for an encryption key and terminate - you'll just need to kick off a manual build in this case (see FAQ) after setting up email notifications.</i>
   * Go to the [SNS console](https://us-west-2.console.aws.amazon.com/sns/v2/home?region=us-west-2#/topics)
   * Click on the topic named `rattlesnakeos-<yourstackname>`
   * Click on `Create subscription` button